jiagenzhong/somethingLog/2022_《riscv-spec》_笔记.md

 To avoid this concern, we added an architectural guarantee of livelock freedom for certain LR/SC sequences.
 Earlier versions of this specification imposed a stronger starvation-freedom guarantee.

 However, the weaker livelock-freedom guarantee is sufficient to implement the C11 and C++11 languages, and is substantially easier to provide in some microarchitectural styles

 ------👆 横线内容 👆------

-------👇 横线内容 👇------

-------👆 横线内容 👆------